Guidance

 You can sort and change the order of the list by selecting the headings of the table.

-Selecting the name of any of the flood alerts or flood warnings will open a new tab with the flood message in our Check for flooding service.
-From here you can also follow links to see nearby river levels.
+Selecting the name of a location will open a tab showing the ‘Live’ warnings in force and a timeline tab.
+From the ‘Live’ tab, selecting a link will open a new tab to our Check for flooding service for the flood warning area.
+From here you can also follow links to see nearby river, sea, groundwater and rainfall levels.

-You can use the ‘Print’ button to print the current list and selected filters to a PDF document.
+You can use the ‘Download’ button to print the current list and selected filters to a CSV, XLS, XLSX or PDF document.

-Image 1: Report for live flood warnings showing filter options and print button.
+Image 1: Report for live flood warnings showing filter options and download button.
 Image courtesy of the Environment Agency.

-From the ‘Reports’ tab, you can select the report type ‘Historic warnings’.
+From the ‘Reports’ tab, you can select the report type ‘Historical warnings’.
 This provides a list of all flood alerts and flood warnings that have been issued to your organisation’s locations.

 You can filter the list by selecting the ‘Open filter’ button.
 A filter menu will appear on the left-hand side.
 You can filter the list by: